mmgopher/user-service/README.md

 In case of errors there will be returned custom error object in JSON format with custom error code and message.

-For example in case of validation error there is retruend HTTP code 400 with detailed error code and message
+For example in case of validation error there is returned HTTP code 400 with detailed error code and message
 Examples:
 - {"code":2140004,"message":"`limit` can not be negative"}
 - {"code":2040001,"message":"`name` can't be empty"}